Pravoberezhny constituency

-The Pravoberezhny constituency (No.88 (Note: No.78 in 1993-1995, No.77 1995-2003, Levoberezhny constituency No.79 in 2003-2007)) is a Russian legislative constituency in Voronezh Oblast.
-The constituency covers parts of Voronezh and Voronezh Oblast on the right bank of the Voronezh River.
-After 2025 redistricting Voronezh Oblast is slated to lose one of its four constituencies, so Pravoberezhny constituency is going to be dissolved and most of it absorbed by Voronezh constituency.
+The Pravoberezhny constituency (No.88 (Note: No.78 in 1993-1995, No.77 1995-2003, Levoberezhny constituency No.79 in 2003-2007)) was a Russian legislative constituency in Voronezh Oblast in 1993–2007 and 2016–2026.
+The constituency covered parts of Voronezh and Voronezh Oblast on the right bank of the Voronezh River.
+After 2025 redistricting Voronezh Oblast lost one of its four constituencies, so Pravoberezhny constituency was dissolved and most of it absorbed by Voronezh constituency.

-The constituency has been represented since 2016 by United Russia deputy Sergey Chizhov, a ашму-term State Duma member and businessman.
+The constituency was last represented by United Russia deputy Sergey Chizhov, a five-term State Duma member and businessman.
+Chizhov was re-elected to the State Duma in 2026 in the Anna constituency.